InolabSF/transparent-web-dev/README.md

       default_langcode : STRING, // default language code

-      created_at : DATETIME, // time when created
+      created_at : ISOString, // time when created

-      updated_at : DATETIME // time when updated
+      updated_at : ISOString // time when updated

     }